outside-logo-grey-light-greenoutside-logo-grey-light-greenoutside-logo-grey-light-greenoutside-logo-grey-light-green

 APRIL 21st | 12:00 PM - 1:30 PM | VIRTUAL

-Collaborating with 1000 Friends of Florida, we will discuss how residential landscape irrigation is becoming Florida’s single biggest user of potable water.
-In certain situations, developers have successfully reduced the number and extent of irrigation systems in their projects.
-This presentation reviews examples and considers how to facilitate a more widespread shift in Florida’s residential landscaping paradigm by reevaluating financial implications, focusing on soils management, and redeveloping our plant pallet.
+Collaborating with 1000 Friends of Florida, we discussed how residential landscape irrigation was becoming Florida’s single biggest user of potable water.
+In certain situations, developers had successfully reduced the number and extent of irrigation systems in their projects.
+This presentation reviewed examples and considered how to facilitate a more widespread shift in Florida’s residential landscaping paradigm by reevaluating financial implications, focusing on soils management, and redeveloping our plant pallet.

 AICP CM for Planners CEUs: 1.5 hours